lbreguet/ember-resources/README.md

 information between the client and the API, most notably Models (which represent back-end resources as Ember Objects) and Adapters (which manage the actual interactions with the underlying API(s)).

+- If you use RESTful routes, you don't have to configure them! cool
+- Ember likes convention over configuration! :)
+- When in doubt, check the docs
+- DS stands for Data Store

 ## Refactor ListR